mission-chief-bot/Mission-Chief-Bot/README.md

 ## How to use
 If you'd prefer to see a video tutorial you can watch it [here](https://www.youtube.com/watch?v=9adxIIqONTw) or follow the below:

-1. Download the code if you're a sponsor [here](https://github.com/jackbayliss/Mission-Chief-Bot/archive/master.zip), or if you're a free user download [0.0.9.8.1](https://github.com/jackbayliss/Mission-Chief-Bot/releases/tag/0.0.9.8.1) then extract the files to a folder of your choice (Just keep the files together)
+1. Download the code if you're a sponsor [here](https://github.com/jackbayliss/Mission-Chief-Bot/archive/master.zip) then extract the files to a folder of your choice (Just keep the files together)

 2. Once done open the `config.ini` inside the config folder and replace corresponding `username` and `password` with your account information, and `server` with the country  your account is registered on such as `uk`.
 All working countries will be in the `server.ini`